DataShades/ckanext-files/docs/usage/multipart.md

   only notifies the application, when upload is finished, so that the application can make file visible.
 This is a signed upload.

-All these situations are handled by 4 API actions, which are available is storage has `MULTIPART` capability:
+All these situations are handled by 4 API actions, which are available if storage has `MULTIPART` capability:

 * `files_multipart_start`: initialize multipart upload and set expected final